ivanfml/frogger-agent/README.md

 - $\tau' = \tau - 1$.
 When $\tau' = 0$, $t' = t - 1$ and $\tau'$ resets to 30.
 If $t' = 0$ the frog loses a life and resets.

 Stochastic part (~4% chance per tick):
 - One car is chosen at random and it moves to a different lane by ±39px in y, bounded to $y \in [280, 436]$.
-So,

 So, the state that the agent transition to depends on whether or not ~4% chance hit or not.